gradle/gradle/design-docs/jdk9-support.md

 - Show details of API binary in component report.
 - Generate stub API jar for Groovy and Scala libraries, use for compilation.
 - Discovery of annotation processor implementations.
+- Add an option to optionally exclude package private members from the API.

 # Feature: Java library is compiled against the API of Java libraries in binary repository